NCHPC/NCHPC/README.md

 my code and it doesn't run
 I can only wish you luck :))

-The journey starts time on Mar 4, 2022
+The journey starts time on Oct 10, 2022

 Best regards